 In many circumstances, the implementation of a content filtering solution can have commercial advantages.
 In addition to enhanced productivity, controls can be applied to restrict bandwidth use to ensure everyone can enjoy reasonable page load times, and by restricting access to age-inappropriate content, businesses can provide a family-friendly Internet service.
 Business operating within regulated industries can also use Internet filtering solutions in order to comply with federal legislation such as HIPAA, CIPA, and PCI.

 Best Content Filtering Software

 The best website filtering software should be simple to use and have highly granular controls to give precision control over the content that can be accessed.
 As AUPs change, organizations should be able to easily change settings.
 It is better to have highly granular website filtering software and not need to use a fraction of the controls, than not to have the granularity when you need to apply AUPs changes.

 The best website filtering software will be easily to implement and will not require extensive configuration, maintenance, monitoring, and management.
 Configuration should not require the time of skilled IT staff.
 An easy-to-use interface, preferably web-based, will make the configuration and maintenance of the software an easy task for any authorized member of staff to perform.

 Website content filtering software should also allow different privileges to be set within an organization.
 For example, a CEO is likely to require a far different level of Internet privileges than a temporary call center worker.
 Similarly, the needs of the IT team and marketing department are likely to be considerably different from those of a dispatch department.
 Being able to set privileges easily by individual user or user group can save a considerable amount of configuration time.
 There will also likely be occasions when filtering controls need to be bypassed, especially in organizations with highly restrictive Internet usage policies.
-It is useful to have a solution that has a mechanism that allows filtering controls to be bypassed for a set period of time, without having to create a new user or set relaxed filtering controls manually.
+It is useful to have a content filtering software solution that has a mechanism that allows filtering controls to be bypassed for a set period of time, without having to create a new user or set relaxed filtering controls manually.